dazuma/toys/toys/docs/guide.md

       end
     end

-### Handling interrupts
+### Handling signals

-If you interrupt a running tool, say, by hitting `CTRL`-`C`, Toys will normally terminate execution and display the message `INTERRUPTED` on the standard error stream.
+If you interrupt a running tool by hitting `CTRL`-`C` or sending it a signal, Toys will normally terminate execution and display the message `INTERRUPTED` on the standard error stream.

-If your tool needs to handle interrupts itself, you have several options.
-You can rescue the `Interrupt` exception or call `Signal.trap`.
-Or you can provide an *interrupt handler* in your tool using the `on_interrupt` directive.
-This directive either provides a block to handle interrupts, or designates a named method as the handler.
-If an interrupt handler is present, Toys will handle interrupts as follows:
+If your tool needs to handle signals or inerrupts itself, you have several options.
+You can rescue the `SignalException` or call `Signal.trap`.
+Or you can provide a *signal handler* in your tool using the `on_signal` or `on_interrupt` directive.
+These directives either provide a block or designate a named method to handle a given signal received by the process.
+A separate handler must be provided for each signal type.
+(The `on_interrupt` directive is simply shorthand for registering a handler for `SIGINT`.)

+If a signal or interrupt is received and is not caught via `Signal.trap`, the following takes place:

-1. Toys will terminate the tool's `run` method by raising an `Interrupt` exception.
-Any `ensure` blocks will be called.
+1. Ruby will terminate the tool's `run` method by raising a `SignalException` Any `ensure` blocks in the tool will be called.
-2. Toys will call the interrupt handler.
-If this method or block takes an argument, Toys will pass it the `Interrupt` exception object.
+2. Toys will call the signal handler, either a method or a block.
+If the handler takes an argument, Toys will pass it the `SignalException` object.
-3. The interrupt handler is then responsible for tool execution from that point.
+3. The signal handler is then responsible for tool execution from that point.
 It can terminate execution by returning or calling `exit`, or it can restart or resume processing (perhaps by calling the `run` method again).
-    Or it can invoke the normal Toys interrupt handling (i.e. terminating execution, displaying the message `INTERRUPTED`) by re-raising *the same* interrupt exception object.
+    Or it can invoke the normal Toys signal handling (i.e. terminating execution and displaying the message `INTERRUPTED` or `SIGNAL RECEIVED`) by re-raising *the same* `SignalException` object.
-4. If another interrupt takes place during the execution of the interrupt handler, Toys will terminate it by raising a *second* `Interrupt` exception (calling any `ensure` blocks).
-Then, the interrupt handler will be called *again* and passed the new exception.
-Any additional interrupts will be handled similarly.
+4. If another signal is received or interrupt takes place during the execution of the handler, Toys will terminate the handler by raising a *second* `SignalException` (again calling any `ensure` blocks).
+Then, any matching signal handler will be called *again* for the new signal and passed the new exception.
+Any further signals will be handled similarly.

-Because the interrupt handler is called again even if it is itself interrupted, you might consider detecting this case if your interrupt handler might be long-running.
-You can tell how many interrupts have taken place by looking at the `Exception#cause` property of the exception.
-The first interrupt will have a cause of `nil`.
-The second interrupt (i.e. the interrupt raised the first time the interrupt handler is itself interrupted) will have its cause point to the first interrupt (which in turn has a `nil` cause.)
-The third interrupt's cause will point to the second interrupt, and so on.
-So you can determine the interrupt "depth" by counting the length of the cause chain.
+It is possible for a signal handler itself to receive signals.
+For example, if you have a long-running `CTRL`-`C` interrupt handler, it itself could get interrupted.
+You can tell how many signals have taken place by looking at the `Exception#cause` property of the `SignalException`.
+The first signal will have a cause of `nil`.
+The second signal (i.e. the first time a signal handler itself receives a signal) will have a cause pointing to the first `SignalException` (which in turn has a `nil` cause).
+The third signal's cause points at the second, and so forth.
+Hence, you can determine the signal "depth" by counting the length of the cause chain, which could be important to prevent "infinite" signals.

 Here is an example that performs a long-running task.
 The first two times the task is interrupted, it is restarted.
 The third time, it is terminated.